Surrogacy in Family Friendly Florida

 Intended parents should feel comfortable commencing their surrogacy journey in Florida.
 A knowledgeable surrogacy attorney can ensure that, throughout the journey, parental rights are granted and protected.

-Beuge Barrios is a boutique law practice exclusively dedicated to Assisted Reproductive Technology law and helping intended parents create their very own families.
-Based in Tampa, Florida, Roia Barrios and Stefan Beuge represent both domestic and international clients in gestational surrogacy agreements, preplanned adoptions, as well as egg, sperm and embryo donations.
+Roia Barrios Law is a boutique law practice exclusively dedicated to Assisted Reproductive Technology law and helping intended parents create their very own families.
+Based in Tampa, Florida, Roia Barrios represents both domestic and international clients in gestational surrogacy agreements, preplanned adoptions, as well as egg, sperm and embryo donations.